 Update & Installation Error 0x80080005 Windows 10 Solutions

-Before applying any fix, you must create a System Restore Point first to avoid loss of personal data or files and folders.
+Before applying any fixes, make sure to create a System Restore Point first.
+This is to avoid loss of personal data, files, or folders.

 1. Run Windows Update Troubleshooter

 To solve any update-related trouble on Windows 10, Update Troubleshooter is the best tool.
 Running this tool will look for any suspicious files or applications on the computer and resolve them too.
 Here’s the working procedure –